apache/attic/tracking.md

 # The Apache Attic Process Tracking
 ***

-This page lists projects in *Retirement Date* order and shows the *Completion Date* of the project's move to the Attic along with the [Attic JIRA](https://issues.apache.org/jira/projects/ATTIC) ticket used to track the move.
+This page lists projects in descending *Retirement Date* order and shows the *Completion Date* of the project's move to the Attic along with the [Attic JIRA](https://issues.apache.org/jira/projects/ATTIC) ticket used to track the move.
 {: .fs-5}